Boto1/eliftask/README.md

 # Install dependencies for client
 npm run client-install

-# Run the client & server with concurrently
+# Run the client & server with concurrently (Run the whole project)
 npm run dev

 # Run the server only